Mediterranean Vegetarian Diet – First Step For A Healthy Lifestyle!

 Add A Plant-Based Protein Source, Such As Beans, Nuts And Seeds

-Source: plantbasednews
+Source: popsugar

 3. Focus On Healthy Plant Fats From Avocados, Nuts, Seeds, And Olives: